Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 - Summary lookup and fallback are tenant-aware.
 Assertions only consume summaries that belong to the active tenant.
 - Captured request paths include `PathBase + Path + QueryString`, so tenant URL prefixes are preserved for strict request matching.
 - `AssertSqlQueryMonitoringForRequestAsync()` uses strict request matching: if you specify a query string then the full path+query must match.
-- Follow-up-inclusive assertions merge only summaries that are completed at or after the initial summary.
-This prevents stale queue items from earlier requests being merged into the current assertion.
-- Store retention removes empty (no-SQL) summaries first when capacity is exceeded, so noisy follow-up requests are less likely to evict actionable SQL summaries.

 ## Debugging Failed Checks